marcomaiocchi/PORT_REGTEST_v2/README.md

 Author: MMAIOCCHI1

 A regression testing software to test the UI and the quality of data delivered by PORT.
 It's written 100% in python with a small UI in jupyter notebook.
-With the help of PyAutoGUI and other useful libraries, this software allows you to manipulate the Bloomberg terminal and generate hundreds of different combinations of PORT reports, comparing the results from PROD and QA machines.
+With the help of PyAutoGUI and other useful libraries, this software allows you to manipulate the Bloomberg terminal and generate hundreds of different combinations of PORT reports, comparing the results between PROD and QA/BETA machines or by adding BREGS.
 It's quite flexible and it might be further developed to easily test other Bloomberg functions.

 ## Before launching:
 Please check in which folder your PORT reports are usually being downloaded/stored.
 Usually the folder is 'C\\blp\\data\\'.
 Once you know the folder path go to main -> port_regtest.py and after the import statements set the variable 'download_dir' equal to your PORT report download path.
 Save the .py file.

 You might face problems if your pc or Bloomberg terminal are slow.
-In case the regression test keeps failing, as a first fix you can reduce the test speed in main -> port_regtest.py and after the import statements increase the value of variable 't'.
+In case the regression test keeps failing, as a first fix you can reduce the test speed with the slider in the app UI.

 ## Brief description of the files:
 - main -> port_regtest.py contains all the python code to run the app
 - regtest_app.ipynb is the app from where you can launch the PORT UI regression testing, see Requirements to set it up correctly
 - control_file.xlsx is where you can setup a custom series of tests to do in a loop.
 Another option is launching a single test using the widgets in the app.
 Some series of test are already setup: 'NXQC', 'RISK', 'HIPPO'
 - example.ipynb is a super small notebook to test that you have install everything correctly
-- the very first day you run the app, a new folder 'results' will be created in the directory, together with a sub-folder for the day of the today.
+- the very first day you run the app, a new folder 'results' will be created in the directory, together with a sub-folder for today.
 Everyday a new sub-folder will be generated.
 Each daily sub-folder contains 4 sub-folders:
    - final_results: contains the final report of the tests
    - failures: contains screenshots of the PORT windows when the app fails to generate reports
-   - prod_reports: all reports generated from PROD
+   - prod_reports: all reports generated from terminal window1
-   - qa_reports: all reports generated from QA
+   - qa_reports: all reports generated from terminal window2

 ## Requirements
 - Anaconda Distribution -> https://docs.anaconda.com/anaconda/install/